Vioh/Trial/README.md

 Testing the highlighter
 -----------------------

-I have written the the syntax/theme files for 2 programming languages (python and assembly) as well as for the output of the diff utility.
+I have written the syntax/theme files for 2 programming languages (python and assembly) as well as for the output of the diff utility.
 To improve the readability, I have designed the highlighter in such a way that it is possible to add comments here and there within the syntax or the theme files.
 These comments are always started with a hashtag (#) just like in bash or in python.